-The IIRA deploys an architectural description of IIoT systems using ISO/IEC/IEEE 42010:2022 "Software, systems and enterprise - Architecture description" [1], presenting its concept according to different perspectives (intuitively defined as "Business view", "Usage view", "Functional view", and "Implementation view").
-Given the need of a reference architecture that is independent from specific use cases and implementation, a short summary of the "Functional View" is presented here.
+The IIRA deploys an architectural description of IIoT systems using ISO/IEC/IEEE 42010:2022 Software, systems and enterprise - Architecture description [19], presenting its concept according to different perspectives (intuitively defined as "Business view", "Usage view", "Functional view", and "Implementation view").
+Given the nature of task T2.2 of s-X-AIPI, concerning the modelling of a Reference Architecture independent from specific use cases and implementation, a short summary of the "Functional View" is here presented.